LUCIENMathieu03/docker-symphony/README.md

 - symphony
 - SQL

-(you should use mariadb if you have a M1 apple silicon processor beacause MySQL does not work on it)
+(you should use mariadb if you have a M1 apple silicon processor beacause MySQL does not work with it)
 ## Requirements
 - docker